Latest posts by Andrew Martens (see all)

 - What should you think of all of New York’s Starchitects? - December 6, 2017

-New York’s urban fabric has never not been in flux.
+New York’s urban fabric has always been in flux.
 Manhattan, in particular, has come unbelievably far from its boomtown roots as an oyster-shelling paradise.
 21st Century Manhattan is marked by a huge amount of industrial diversity, and a greater amount of capital.
 The rate at which monumental structures are being commissioned on the island is only increasing, which is really saying something when you consider how many landmarks have already been fixtures for decades. and here we can identify something of a sea change.

 Now more than ever, the grandeur of New York’s architecture is in housing.
 Lower Manhattan has cemented itself as one of the U.S’s most desired living places, and the world’s best and most coveted designers been given notice.
 And so, here in 2017 New York, we are continuing to see a prominent showing from starchitects who want to try their hands at authoring Manhattan’s next great residential building.